trufflesuite/truffle/README.md

 ##### compile

-Compile your contracts.
-This will only compile and display compile errors if there are any.
-It does not modify any project state or deploy to the network.
-The `compile` command uses the RPC to compile contracts, so you need to make sure your RPC client is capable of compiling your desired contract language.
+Intelligently compile your contracts.
+This will only compile contracts that have changed since the last compile, unless otherwise specified.

 ```
 $ truffle compile